Effective Field Theories and Cosmological Scattering Equations: Six-point NLSM from the worldsheet

 \section{Six-point NLSM from the worldsheet}

-In this Appendix we will compute the six-point correlator of the NLSM in dS using the CSE.
+In this Appendix we will compute the six-point wavefunction coefficient of the NLSM in dS using the CSE.
 For simplicity, we will set the mass and curvature corrections to zero as we did in the previous Appendix.
-The worldsheet calculation turns out to be very intricate and we obtain an expression involving boundary differential operators which don't commute, in contrast to the result of the previous Appendix.
-If we ignore commutators it is easy to match the two expressions.
-We therefore expect that the additional terms coming from taking commutators should cancel out although we have not verified this due to the complexity of the expression.
+The worldsheet calculation turns out to be very intricate and we obtain an expression involving boundary differential operators which do not commute, in contrast to the result of the previous Appendix.
+It is easy to match the two expressions if these commutators are ignored.
+We therefore expect that the additional terms coming from commutators should cancel out although we have not verified this due to the complexity of the expression.
 We leave a systematic study of such commutators and potential ordering ambiguities to future work.